 Secondary employment

-Victoria Police employees must gain approval from the Chief Commissioner to hold a secondary job.
+Employees must gain approval from their Assistant Commissioner or Executive Director to hold a secondary job.

 Approval will not be granted where employment conflicts with your role as a Victoria Police employee.